 There is absolutely no risk on your part, only your child's future to gain.

 Students may login via a url or a QR code, both provided when you click on "Login Tokens" from the menu.
 If you scan the QR code on your device or browser, the system will not allow the student access the Login Tokens, Manage Account, or any other student besides their own profile.
+That makes it impossible for one student to accidentally play as another student.

 After enrollment, an optional configuration screen appears allowing you to change the default initial assignments for children.
 Children over 12 entering our system do not receive a default assignment and it is required for a parent to set the assignment appropriately.